Ubax/a11y-kata/4-pitfalls/4.05-page_title/README.md

 <details>
 <summary>Hint 1</summary>

-- Try to open all the articles in new tabs and see if you can identify the content of the page
+Try opening all the articles in new tabs.
+Are you able to distinguish them by their titles?

 </details>